timmerov/aggiornamento/README.md

 The first is a trunk.
 Everyone has access to the trunk which is protected by a mutex.
 You can only access the trunk when you have exclusive ownership of the mutex.

 The second is an airlock.
 Two threads alternate accessing the airlock.
 It is protected by two semaphores.
-One thread opens the airlock and can put things into it and take things out.
-It signals the other thread when it's done.
+One thread opens the airlock and can put things into it and take things out of it.
+The thread signals the other thread when it's done.
 The other thread can then safely access the contents of the airlock.

 ### Double buffer